matthieucx/yaraku-nlp-assignment/README.md

 - autopep8 is used for autoformating
 - flake8 is used for linting

 All 3 of them can be run using your IDE, which is recommended.
+They can also be invoked from the CLI, using `poetry run <tool>`.

 Autoformating is executed as a pre-commit hook, ensuring a consistent style throughout the codebase.

 ### Pre-commit

-To install pre-commit hooks, run `pre-commit install`.
+To install pre-commit hooks, run `poetry run pre-commit install`.

 Pre-commit hooks will be run on staged files when commiting.
-You can run them whenever you want with `pre-commit run`.
+You can run them whenever you want with `poetry run pre-commit run`.

 ## Docker